Salford research dives deeper into the quantitative light polarisation imaging

 The research took place at the Joule Lab at the University with the work being led by Dr Tiehan Shen, Reader in Magnetism.
 The prototype microscope was developed by Optimum Imaging Ltd, a spinout company of the University, with funding from Spark Impact Limited, University of Salford Enterprise and private investors.

-The research paper is published in Scientific Reports, which can be found here.
+The research paper is published in Scientific Reports.

 For all press office enquiries please email firstname.lastname@example.org.